Bad Habits that Sabotage Your Success

 Interrupting is annoying and demonstrates a lack of respect.
 You may find that you jump in when someone else is talking and explain it away by stating that you were excited to share an idea or ask a question before you forgot.
 These are excuses disguised as reasons to justify your bad behaviour.
 It is rude and not how you want to be remembered.

-It is easy to fall into these traps and we all do.
-What is crucial to your brand success is how regularly you engage in these ‘bad habits’.
+It is easy for many of us to fall into these traps.
+What is crucial to your success is how regularly you engage in these ‘bad habits’ and resetting to align with how you want to be known.

 Align yourself with what matters most to you.
 Live your brand fully expressed with intention and purpose to play bigger!